kmaull-ucar/soars24-compute-workshop/_sources/tools.md

 ## AI Tools

-There are a number of emerging AI tools, not the least of which is [ChatGPT]().
+There are a number of emerging AI tools, not the least of which is [ChatGPT](https://openai.com).
 Here are others you may also want to know about:

 * [phind](https://www.phind.com/): an AI search engine for developers and great resource to help with your coding experiences
 * [autogpt](https://github.com/Significant-Gravitas/Auto-GPT): AI automation using GPT technology stack
 * [privateGPT](https://github.com/imartinez/privateGPT): feeling like running your own LLM?
-Here's your chance to have a conversation with your own data
+Here's your chance to have a conversation with your own data DIY-style
+* [open-webui](https://openwebui.com/): user-friendly open source web-based UI you can run locally for your local LLMs; it's magic, but not really

 ## Citation and Bibliographic Management